 ELLICOTT CITY, MD — Howard County Executive Allan Kittleman will announce flood mitigation plans for Ellicott City Thursday morning.
-The announcement will come nearly three months after the latest flash flood paralyzed the historic downtown district.

 So we should know a little more by mid-day today.
 I am hoping they will be live streaming the press conference for those of us that will not be able to attend today (hint…hint).

 I also looked into what a few other candidates for office have posted recently about this topic…specifically candidates in Howard County Council District 1 and Maryland State Delegate in District 9B.
 Here is what I found: